 Embrace full 1960s make-up and hair by styling with miniskirts, middle partings, go-go boots, and voluminous hair.
 These fashion choices will complement your makeup and truly capture the vibrant spirit of the 1960s.

-Only with Treasure House of Makeup can you find the widest range of exclusive cruelty free and vegan makeup products suitable for the stage production or even for everyday wear for true makeup enthusiasts.
+Only with Treasure House of Makeup can you find the widest range of exclusive cruelty free and vegan makeup products suitable for the stage production or even for everyday wear for true makeup enthusiasts – explore our makeup tips for more assistance.

 FAQs